scalar-labs/scalardb/docs/design.md

 ## Introduction

 Scalar DB is a library that makes non-ACID databases/storages ACID-compliant.
-This design document briefly explains its background, design and implementation.
+This design document briefly explains its background, design, and implementation.

 ## Background and Objectives